vanillaSlice/blog/content/post/keep-those-prs-small.md

 If the answer is "No", then split into smaller PRs.

-Try to to identify changes that logically fit together.
+Try to identify changes that logically fit together.
 Does the PR description encapsulate all of the changes that you have made?
 Does the PR tell a story or are there just random additions here and there?
 Are those dependency upgrades really necessary for this piece of functionality?

 Be pragmatic.
-You don't have to create a separate PR for each individual function.
+You don't have to create a separate PR for each function.

 And, secondly: